 Applying for an ETIAS travel authorization for Moldovans is easy and straightforward.

-The ETIAS is an obligatory document for Moldovans of all ages —including minors— who wish to visit the Schengen member nations from 2021, onwards.
+The ETIAS is an obligatory document for Moldovans of all ages —including minors— who wish to visit the Schengen member nations from late 2022 onwards.

 Moldovan underage children traveling with their parents or legal guardians also need to carry a valid ETIAS in order to cross the Schengen border.
 Parents and legal guardians can request an ETIAS on the minor’s behalf.